Who has to follow EU law?

 There is often a large amount of paper work involved in this area of law, especially if the case has been escalated to the Court of Justice of the European Union (CJEU).
-In order for a matter to be admissible to the ECJ, all domestic remedies must have been exhausted, which means the case must have already been considered in the highest court in the UK (the Supreme Court).

 Often these cases can be huge and involve large numbers of people, so will require lots or organisation and delegation.
 You may also find yourself working on disputes involving other national law systems and languages, which will make the matters more complex and multifaceted.